aDreF47/reservation-system-project/README.md

 ### 2. Install Dependencies

-Install the project dependencies using Composer:
+Install the PHP dependencies using Composer:

 ```bash
 composer install
 ```

-This will install all necessary PHP dependencies listed in the `composer.json` file.
+This will install all the required PHP dependencies listed in the `composer.json` file.

 ### 3. Set Up Environment Variables